-The Chinese Way of learning English is a classic example of passive learning.
-It has survived for a long time because we still are not aware of what we can gain when we move from passive to Active Learning of English.
+The Chinese Way of learning English is a classic example of passive learning English as a second language.
+It has survived for a long time because we still are not aware of what we can gain in our objective to speak English fluently when we move from passive to Active Learning of English.
 In Active Learning, we often do the opposite of what we are currently doing in passive learning and achieve much better results.

 Teachers should address the expectations of today’s learners using the latest developments in methodology and technology.
 When educators change the teacher’s mindset - the learners’ expectations will change too.

 I would like to describe the Active Learning of English Skills as an alternative to the Chinese way of learning English.